njh/node-red-contrib-owfs/README.md

 In this flow, the inject node is used to specify the name of the 1-wire device to be read from, this triggers every 10 seconds.
 When the owfs node receives this message, it makes a query to owserver, running on the same machine.
 It takes a temperature reading and outputs the temperature value in msg.payload.

-The change node is used to set msg.retain to true - this causes MQTT to keep a copy of the latest temperature reading, so when a new client subscribes, it immediately gets a value.
+Then change node is used to set msg.retain to true - this causes MQTT to keep a copy of the latest temperature reading, so when a new client subscribes, it immediately gets a value.

 The flow can be downloaded from the Node-Red Flow Library here: http://flows.nodered.org/flow/b11cfe3a7728a297e44d